 Using the Projects, Categories, Boards and Filters Selector

-Arsenale Dataplane's default search option provides direct, dropdown selection of one or more projects, project categories, JIRA Agile boards or JIRA issue filters.
+Arsenale Dataplane's default search option provides direct, dropdown selection of one or more projects, project categories, Jira Software boards or Jira issue filters.
 The Projects / Categories / Boards / Filters tab over the search box will be highlighted in blue when using this type of search.

-To make a selection, click the text box to open a dropdown list of all JIRA projects, project categories, JIRA Agile boards and JIRA issue filters.
+To make a selection, click the text box to open a dropdown list of all Jira projects, project categories, Jira Software boards and Jira issue filters.
 You can also start typing the first few characters of the project/category/board/filter name if you already know it.
 While typing, Dataplane suggests matching options from the dropdown list to match the text being typed.

-You can select multiple projects, project categories JIRA Agile boards or JIRA issue filters to be reported on at once.
+You can select multiple projects, project categories Jira Software boards or Jira issue filters to be reported on at once.